Why do people create viruses and malware?

 In the end, it is the thrill of seeing the havoc and chaos they can create that drives them to create more viruses and malware.

 What can you do?

-Your best defense against malware and spyware is to keep your computer updated and to make sure you have an updated and active anti-virus and anti-spyware/malware program installed on your computer.
+Your best defense against malware and spyware is to keep your computer updated.
+You should make sure you have up-to-date antivirus and anti-spyware/malware software installed on your computer.
 Additionally, always be cautious of e-mail attachments, even if it is from someone you know.